echalkpad/the-health-guide/src/assets/docs/nutrients/macronutrients/lipids/essential-fats.md

 # Essential fatty acids
 Essential fatty acids are fats that cannot be made by the body on its own and are required for its proper functioning.
-They are `alpha-Linolenic acid`, an Omega-3 fatty acid, and `Linoleic acid`, an Omega-6 fatty acid.
-They are all part of the `polyunsaturated fats` group.
+They are part of the `Polyunsaturated fats` group.

+## Classification
+- `alpha-Linolenic acid` - an Omega-3 fatty acid;
+- `Linoleic acid` - an Omega-6 fatty acid.

 ## Functions and Health support
 - `Blood cholesterol levels stabilisation`;